Pediatric Imaging Fellowship Program

 Fellows are expected to participate in new or ongoing scholarly activity.
 Exceptional new imaging resources are available for fellows to pursue research projects.
 Fellows can also work with our physicists, who are actively involved with dose reduction and other research.
 Depending on their level of interest in research, fellows are allotted approximately 0.5 days (or more) per week for research pursuits.

-Completion of four-year residency in the United States or Canada.
+- Completion of an ACGME-accredited internship (PGY-1) year in the United States or Canada.

 - Requirement for acceptance of international medical graduates at UC Davis for postgraduate training

-To apply, please submit the following materials to Dr. Stein-Wexler at the email address below.
+To apply, please submit the following materials to Elisavett Souza at the email address below.